Generic Global Rigidity in $\ell_p$-Space and the Identifiability of the $p$-Cayley-Menger Varieties: Introduction

 In this paper, we consider the global rigidity problem in $\ell_p$-spaces, and show that global rigidity is a generic property in the $\ell_p$-plane if $p$ is an even positive integer.
 To the best of our knowledge, this is the first generic global rigidity result for a high-degree polynomial measurement.
 The major difficulty in extending the result of Euclidean rigidity to a general $\ell_p$-space is the lack of the theory of stress matrices.
 This theory, originated by Connelly~\cite{connelly2005generic}, extensively uses the fact that the squared Euclidean distance is a quadratic polynomial, and there is no straightforward counterpart argument for non-quadratic distance functions.
 We will overcome this difficulty using a tool in \cite{cruickshank2023identifiability}.
 Cruickshank, Mohammadi, Nixon, and the second author~\cite{cruickshank2023identifiability} have recently established a close connection between the global rigidity problem under a general measurement and the identifiability problem of secant varieties.
-In this paper, we shall look at more details on this connection by specialising our focus to the $p$-Cayley-Menger variety, which is the $\ell_p$-analogue of the well-known Cayley-Menger variety for Euclidean distance.
-It turns out that, when we apply a sufficient condition for the $d$-tangentially weakly non-defectiveness (and the $d$-identifiability) by Borcci, Chiantini, Ottaviani, and Vannieuwenhoven~\cite{BCC,chiantini2014algorithm} to the $p$-Cayley-Menger variety, we obtain an $\ell_p$-analogue of Connelly's sufficient condition.
-We show that this condition is also necessary in the $\ell_p$-plane by using the inductive construction of 2-connected redundantly locally rigid graphs by Dewar, Hewetson, and Nixon~\cite{dewar2022uniquely}.
+In this paper, we provide a more detailed exposition of this connection by specialising our focus to the $p$-Cayley-Menger variety, which is the $\ell_p$-analogue of the well-known Cayley-Menger variety for Euclidean distance.
+It turns out that, when we apply a sufficient condition for the $d$-tangential weak non-defectivity (and the $d$-identifiability) by Borcci, Chiantini, Ottaviani, and Vannieuwenhoven~\cite{BCC,chiantini2014algorithm} to the $p$-Cayley-Menger variety, we obtain an $\ell_p$-analogue of Connelly's sufficient condition.
+We show that this condition is also necessary in the $\ell_p$-plane by using the inductive construction of 2-connected redundantly locally rigid graphs by Dewar, Hewetson, and Nixon~\cite{dewar2024uniquely}.